Welcome to today's edition of the Rush 24-7 podcast.

 Now, it's not known whether he's passed away or not.

-It that's just speculation, but it is seems to be foregone conclusion that he does have stomach cancer.
+That's just speculation, but it seems to be foregone conclusion that he does have stomach cancer.

-There haven't been any pictures of uh Fidel Castro since he was seen yucking it up with Hugo Chavez during a meeting of non-aligned nations before Hugo Chavez and Mahmoud Ahmadinijad came to the United Nations and made their uh famous speeches.
+There haven't been any pictures of Fidel Castro since he was seen yucking it up with Hugo Chavez during a meeting of non-aligned nations before Hugo Chavez and Mahmoud Ahmadinezad came to the United Nations and made their famous speeches.

-Uh have to go into detail about this because this has got them this ruling's got them scared to death in the Democratic Party.
+New York Times have to go into detail about this because this ruling's got them scared to death in the Democratic Party.

-Another New York Times story Democrats feared disillusionment in uh in black voters.
+Another New York Times story, Democrats fear disillusionment in black voters.

-Uh the reasons for this I will explain uh as the program unfolds today.
+The reasons for this, I will explain as the program unfolds today.

 Lots of stuff in the stack of stuff.

-Fastest three hours in media, and the first hour is in the can.
+Fastest three hours in media in the first hour is in the can.